 More at: Knowledge Distillation.

-This approach scales better than pure RLHF because it reduces the need for human labelers on every safety decision.
-The constitution codifies the organization's values in a way that can be systematically applied.
+This approach scales better than pure human-preference pipelines because it reduces the need for human labelers on every safety decision.
+The constitution codifies the organization's values in a way that can be applied systematically, but humans still need to write those principles, audit failures, and tune the trade-off between helpfulness and refusal.

 See: Constitutional AI and Red Teaming.